Introvert in Love? 12 Red Flags You Should Watch Out For

 Plus, it may be even harder for introverts to leave a relationship than it is for extroverts.
 We may hesitate to act, getting stuck in analysis paralysis, spending weeks (or years) analyzing our situation.
 Because we tend to go out less and meet fewer people, we may worry excessively that we’ll never find a new SO if we leave our current one.
 Or we worry that our introversion makes us too quirky and weird to ever be loved again.
 These fears can trap us.

 And, when you look for red flags, it forces you to make a conscious choice to enter a new relationship.
 The more effort you put into the decision to get involved with a partner in the first place, the harder you’ll work to keep the relationship strong, according to Whitbourne.
 Even if you decide to ignore red flags and enter a relationship with someone new but risky, you’ll still be better prepared to deal with future problems.
+This is one the simplest ways to make introvert dating substantially less stressful.

 “Consider how you would make the decision to buy a car: You may realize that it’s got some weaknesses but decide to accept them, and, in fact, you may work that much harder to keep it in top condition, especially if you decide you’re happy with it, flaws and all.
 It’s not the objective nature of the situation — the number of warning signs in a partner or the scratches on a car — but the fact that you actually put effort into deciding to make a commitment.”